 The digital economy is growing at seven times the rate of the rest of the economy.

 The Digital Agenda for Europe (DAE) aims to help Europe's citizens and businesses to get the most out of digital technologies.
 It is the first of seven flagships initiatives under Europe 2020, the EU's strategy to deliver smart sustainable and inclusive growth.
-Launched in May 2010, the DAE contains 101 actions, grouped around seven priority areas: see the original document of the DAE on EUR-Lex, the European Union law website.
+Launched in May 2010, the DAE contains 101 actions, grouped around seven priority areas.

-The review published on 18th December 2012 identifies 7 key areas for further efforts to stimulate the conditions to create growth and jobs in Europe:
+The review of the Digital Priorities, published on 18th December 2012, identifies 7 key areas for further efforts to stimulate the conditions to create growth and jobs in Europe:

 1. Create a new and stable broadband regulatory environment.